ylhua/ylhua.github.io/_pages/about.md

 Hi, this is Yanling Hua.
 I am a first year (2023~) Master student in Faculty of Engineering, Lund University.
 My major is virtual reality and augmented reality (VR/AR).

-I am interested on **how AI can comprehend, recreate and interact with the real world**, which includes physical scene understanding through inverse rendering, 3D environment and human reconstruction and human-centered generation.
+I am interested on **extended reality (XR) and generative AI**, focusing on the creation of accessible, enriched, and personalized experiences.
+I am particularly drawn to AI-assisted content creation, specializing in developing controllable and efficient generative AI methods for 3D objects, scene, and human motion generation.
+Additionally, I am passionate about exploring multimodal interaction design in XR, aiming to simplify and enhance user interactions, making them more intuitive and seamless.

 ## Background